Top 10 Places To Visit In Auli

 - Kwani Bugyal

 - Saildhar Tapowan

+Click on the above links to know all the details about top 10 places to visit in Auli.
 Most of Auli’s tourist attractions are surrounded by marketplaces and local restaurants serving delectable cuisine.
-En way to trekking places like Gurso Bugyal, these spots are interspersed.
+On way to trekking places like Gurso Bugyal, these spots are interspersed.
 The hot spring in Shaildhar Tapovan is one of the first tourist attractions.
 So, if you’re considering a trip to Auli, here’s a list of top tourist sites that will fascinate and astound you with the gorgeous Himalayan Ranges.

 1. Auli Artificial Lake

 During the summer and monsoon, when snowfall is uncommon, it creates false snow.
-The lake is accessible through cable cars from Joshimath, which provide a panoramic view of Auli town.
+The lake is accessible through cable cars from Joshimath, which provides a panoramic view of Auli town.

 Joshimath, Uttarakhand’s sacred town, is one of the state’s most picturesque sites.
 The Chamoli region, which is suffused with warmth, exudes a lovely aura.
 Joshimath, also known as Jyotirmath, is one of the places where Adi Shankaracharya established one of the Mutts in the 8th century.
 It is also the winter residence of Lord Badri, whose idol is transported from Badrinath to Vasudev temple.

 You will be able to visit numerous temples at Joshimath, including Narsimha and Gauri Shankar.
 The sacred Kalpvriksha, which is claimed to be around 1200 years old, may also be seen in all its grandeur.
 Joshimath is also a popular place for mountain climbing, trekking, and a variety of other exciting activities for those who enjoy exploring the unknown.
 If you want to learn about religion, spirituality, and adventure all in one place, here is the place to go.